-Actions Planned - The District's Finance Director regularly reviews and communicates internal controls over extracurricular student activity account transactions along with the personnel at the District's school sites that maintain such accounts.
+Actions Planned - The District's Director of Finance regularly reviews and communicates internal controls over extracurricular student activity account transactions along with the personnel at the District's school sites that maintain such accounts.
 The District will continue this process, and will evaluate whether implementing additional control procedures over the recording of cash receipts is cost beneficial and practical within the limitations of the staffing available at the school sites.

-Official Responsible - Finance Director.
+Official Responsible - The District's Director of Finance.

-Planned Completion Date - June 30, 2017.
+Planned Completion Date - June 30, 2018.